-If you have been following my Girl Versus Island series this summer, you know that I am
+If you have been following me this summer, you know that I am

 incredibly fucking stupid working on a novel this summer and rented a cottage on Tilghman Island, Maryland.
 You may also know, if you stalk follow me on Twitter and Facebook, that sea glass hunting is my hobby.
 Each day at low tide, to take a break from working, I go out to look for sea glass, even though it has already proven itself as harmful to my vagina health.

 In other news, you should never pick up hitchhikers.
 I picked up a waterman hitchhiker because it is like 20 miles from our island to civilization and cell phone signals, and I felt badly that he was walking.
 In exchange for the ride, I figured an island

 dentally challenged lifer could tell me where good sea glass spots are.
 He gave me directions to a beach which were sort of like “past the church and down the road and then through the field to the left.”